Prerequisites¶

 To Section:

-Device: Select the other device participating in the link (e.g., Leaf-1).
+Device: Select the other device participating in the link (e.g., Server 1).

 Port: Choose the appropriate port on the second device (e.g., eth1 on Server 1).